distributedlife/distributedlife.com/data/food/persimmon-jam.md

 Not so fun fact:

 > Unripened persimmons contain the soluble tannin shibuol, which, upon contact with a weak acid, polymerizes in the stomach and forms a gluey coagulum, a "foodball" ..., that can affix with other stomach matter.
-These [foodballs] are often very hard and almost woody in consistency.
-More than 85% of [foodballs] are caused by ingestion of unripened persimmons.
+These [food-balls] are often very hard and almost woody in consistency.
+More than 85% of [food-balls] are caused by ingestion of unripened persimmons.

 Great.